vadimfrolov/vadimfrolov/README.md

 ##### BIO

 - 💻 I'm currently working at **SlidePresenter**
+- 🎞️ I know a lot about movies
 - 👷 Fun fact: Before web-development I was Civil Engineer for 7+ years

 <h3>Where to find me</h3>